E Tū Whānau is developed and led by Māori. Government has a key role in supporting the work.

 - inform the strategic direction and monitoring, review and evaluation processes

 - ensure policy that affects whānau is Māori-led and meets the needs of Māori.

 The MRG is committed to support and advocate the many strategies that exist within whānau, hapū, iwi and communities throughout Aotearoa.

-Many others have given their talents and energy to support E Tū Whānau.
+Many others have given their talents and energy over the past decade to support E Tū Whānau.